 Step 4: Complete and sign the selected IRS form (or other plan document, if not using a model form).
 When it is completed and signed, this document becomes the plan's basic legal document, describing your employees' rights and benefits.
 Do not send it to the IRS; instead keep it handy.
-You will want to check periodically to see that the plan is kept up to date with the law.
+You will need to ensure that your plan is kept up to date with the law.